ishikawa-group/python_basic_tutorial/python_basic.md

 ```

 ## operator
-* There are several operators in python.
+* There are several operators in Python.

-* Arithmetic operators

 | symbol | meaning                      | example                            |
 | ------ | ---------------------------- | ---------------------------------- |